- What is the Pharos Print Center?

 Email Text Template

-MobilePrint sends out an email to notify the users the status of their print jobs.
+MobilePrint sends out an email to notify the users of the status of their print jobs.
 These email messages can be customized using these settings.

 When releasing a MobilePrint job to a printer, the documents held on the Pharos server must be converted to the printer's format.
 Depending on which printer the job is being released to, a print driver on the MobilePrint server is required to convert the documents.
 You can specify which print driver to use according to the printer's make and model you are releasing your job to.
 By default, MobilePrint installs a generic PCL 5 or PCL6 print driver, which is automatically assigned to all the devices in MobilePrint.
 However, some devices may not work properly (or at all) without the exact print driver for the printer model.